 Lymphatic System Structure

-After reading the above information you must be thinking about that where does lymph drain?
+After reading the above information you must be thinking about where does lymph drain?
 Well, the answer to this question will be covered under this topic.
-The lymphatic system can be thought of as a drainage system that is needed by the body because blood circulates and its plasma is leaked into the thin walls of the capillaries.
+The Lymphatic System can be thought of as a drainage system that is needed by the body because blood circulates and its plasma is leaked into the thin walls of the capillaries.
 Extracellular fluid is the portion of the blood plasma that escapes and it contains oxygen, amino acid, and other useful nutrients that are needed by the body and tissue cells.
 Almost all of the fluid gets back into the bloodstream but a small percentage of it along with the particulate matter is left behind.
-Here then comes the role of the lymphatic system which helps in removing these fluids and materials from tissues which thus prevents the fluid imbalance in the body.
+Here then comes the role of the Lymphatic System which helps in removing these fluids and materials from tissues which thus preventing the fluid imbalance in the body.
 This imbalance can lead to the death of the organism.
 This lymph gets drained into larger vessels that are known as lymphatic vessels and these vessels converge to form the lymphatic trunk.
 These lymphatic trunks are connected to the veins and thus the excess materials or the infectious microorganisms are removed via this pathway.
 These lymphatic vessels are punctuated at intervals by small masses of lymph tissue which are known as lymph nodes.

 The body lymph system is divided into primary lymphoid organs and secondary lymphoid organs.
 The primary lymphoid organs are the sites of B and T cells maturation sites and the secondary lymphoid organs are where these cells are further differentiated and perform their functions.
-Thymus, bone marrow, fetal liver are the primary lymphoid organs.
+The thymus, bone marrow, fetal liver are the primary lymphoid organs.
 Thymus and bone marrow are the major key players in immune function.
 The cells that mature in the bone marrow are termed B cells and the cells that migrate from bone marrow to thymus are called T cells.
-When these B and T cells mature they are migrated to the secondary lymphoid organs via the bloodstream where they are activated by coming in contact with the foreign materials which are termed as antigen.
+When these B and T cells mature they are migrated to the secondary lymphoid organs via the bloodstream where they are activated by coming in contact with the foreign materials which are termed as antigens.
 Lymph nodes, spleen, tonsils are termed secondary lymphoid organs.
 This is where these matured cells perform their function.